One place to get mood boosting resources might be Sign up for COPE to Thrive or Mood Gym (Text for Teens)

 Age groups: Adolescence (13-21)

-A great mood boosting activity could be to walk or run for 30 minutes a day (Text for Teens)
+A great mood boosting activity could be to reconnect with (text or call) an old friend (Text for Teens)

 All Ages

-One mood boosting activity might be to join an adolescent support group (Text for Teens)
+One mood boosting activity could be to give up or reduce social media use (Text for Teens)

 All Ages